creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 - Interruptable web request for calendar sync?
 - Occasionally, NTP Time sync will fail.
 - Maybe VIEW_YEAR, VIEW_MONTH, VIEW_DAY should be collapsed into a Date object
+- More than 9 events in a day will align badly in month-to-view